WXXI Public Broadcasting Council: History

 In 2012, WXXI announced a long term affiliation with the Little Theatre where WXXI took over operations of the venue.
 In December 2018, it was announced that WXXI via a for-profit arm was acquiring the main Rochester alternative weekly newspaper City Newspaper from its founders who were going into retirement.

 On October 7, 2022, WXXI announced it would purchase WJZR from Lee Rust.
 The $1.2 million deal is structured as a $675,000 payment as well as an additional $525,000 donation by Rust to WXXI; the acquisition was completed on January 24, 2023.
-WXXI intends to return the station to service in 2023 on a noncommercial basis as the first FM frequency for its news/talk programming, currently heard only on WXXI (1370 AM), with a new call sign likely to be selected at that time.
+WXXI pledged to return the station to service in 2023 on a noncommercial basis as an FM frequency for the news/talk programming heard on WXXI (1370 AM); in May 2023, the new WXXI-FM (105.9) signed on, with the original WXXI-FM taking on the WXXO call sign.